 Carruthers Center for Inner City Studies (CCICS)

-The Ronald Williams Library provides a branch library to support the Inner City Studies program.
+The Ronald Williams Library includes a branch library to support the Inner City Studies program.
 The collection, consisting of over 29,000 books, periodicals, microforms, and other research materials, is located at 700 East Oakwood Boulevard in Chicago.

 El Centro Campus

-The Ronald Williams Library provides a Library & Learning Resource Center (LLRC) at the El Centro campus, located at 3390 North Avondale in Chicago.
+The Ronald Williams Library includes a Library & Learning Resource Center (LLRC) at the El Centro campus, located at 3390 North Avondale in Chicago.
 The LLRC is equipped and staffed to facilitate access to library resources and the delivery of print materials from other libraries.